 Use a cookie scoop to scoop out dough.
 They should be about the size of a golf ball.
 Bake for 12-14 minutes.
 Cookies will not spread much at all.

 Press a few additional m&m's onto the tops of the cookies when they come out of the oven.
+As you press them on, the cookie will flatten slightly and look more like a traditional cookie shape.
 Let cool on cookie sheet for 15 minutes so they can come together and set up.

 Save this recipe for later and PIN IT to PINTEREST